-- 4 cups vegetable stock 950ml, or chicken (see notes)
+- 4 cups vegetable stock or chicken stock (see notes)

-- ¼ cup heavy cream 60ml double cream, or light/single if you prefer or as available
+- ¼ cup heavy cream double cream, or light/single if you prefer or as available

 - Rub clean the mushrooms with a damp cloth and trim off any tough ends (particularly from the shitake).
 Slice the mushrooms and cut slices into small chunks if large.
 Dice the onion and cut the leek in half then slice.